Availability: The Library facility, resources, and rooms are available only during Library hours of operation.

 Reservations: The reservation calendar and schedule are available on SchedulER.
 Because students do not have access to SchedulER, requests by student groups may be scheduled by their advisor.

-Schedule: A schedule of room bookings will be posted outside the door weekly and a schedule is also available to view within SchedulER.
+Schedule: A schedule of room bookings will be posted outside the door weekly.
+A real time schedule is also available to view within SchedulER.

 Bulletin Boards, Posters and Displays:

-Purpose: It is the intent of the Library to provide an environment for the learning community that is conducive to the pursuit of intellectual and cultural enrichment.
+Purpose: It is the intent of the Library to provide an environment for the learning community that is conducive to the pursuit of intellectual and cultural enrichment, free from discrimination and harassment, as per ERAU’s Harassment and Non-Discrimination Policy and Statement.
+Posters and displays are not public forums.

-Responsibility: The Access Services Supervisor, Access Services Librarian, and the Art and Signage Committee are responsible for managing bulletin boards, posters, and display spaces.
+Responsibility: The Access Services Supervisor, Access Services Librarian, and the Art and Signage Committee are responsible for managing the content on bulletin boards, posters, and display spaces, as they are viewed by the broad community of people who visit the library.
+The library staff retains the right to determine the suitability of content.

 Rights: A broad spectrum of viewpoints shall be equally represented in the context of academic freedom to be accepted as an educational display.
 APPM 1.6 states that the University cannot intervene in political campaigns on behalf of or in opposition to any candidate for public office, including publishing or distributing statements for or against any candidate